Installing Herbie

 git clone https://github.com/uwplse/herbie

 Change to the herbie directory; you should see a README.md file, a directory named src, a directory named bench/, and a few other directories.
-Install Herbie on your system with:
+Install Herbie with:

 make install